How to Apply Newton’s Second Law to Variable Mass Systems

 We start with the general form of Newton’s second law, Equation (1) $$\frac{dP}{dt}=M\frac{dV}{dt}+V\frac{dM}{dt}=-Mg$$ If the rocket is just hovering above the ground, one would set ##V=0## and ##\dfrac{dV}{dt}=0## to get ##\dots## $$0+0=-Mg~~?$$

-In addition to the nonsensical result, it is disconcerting to note that the starting equation does not include anything related to the expelled gases which provide the thrust.
-One might also wonder whether Equation (1) is really a general formulation of Newton’s second law and, if it is, how it is applicable in physical situations where the system’s mass is variable.
+In addition to the nonsensical result, it is disconcerting to note that the starting equation does not include anything related to the expelled gases that provide the thrust.
+One might also wonder whether Equation (1) is a general formulation of Newton’s second law and, if it is, how it is applicable in physical situations where the system’s mass is variable.

 We will address these issues and, in the end, it should be apparent to the reader that the problem is not with Equation (1) but with the lack of a clear perception of what ##P## represents.
 It is easy to say “the momentum of the system” but what exactly is that when two systems are entangled in the sense that mass from one is picked up by the other?

-We will derive a Newton’s second law equation for the variable mass system of interest.
+We will derive Newton’s second law equation for the variable mass system of interest.
 Then we will formulate a recipe for using this equation.
 We will resolve the hovering rocket paradox and solve variable mass problems to illustrate the method.
 Finally, we will explore whether it is appropriate to label Equation (1) the general form of Newton’s second law.

 Two entangled systems